EndermanOfCoding/Template/README.md

-# Template
-H1 This is a quick starter pack for html css and javascript coding.
+# This is a quick starter pack for html css and javascript coding.